sn3kyJ3di/BOP_Broker_v2/README.md

 - **Environment Setup**: Loads necessary environment variables and verifies their presence.
 - **Initialization**:
+- Initializes the `UnitConverter` for getting the right data units in and out.
   - Initializes the `BOPTestClient` for interacting with the simulation.
+  - Synchronizes the time and timezone of the model to the ECY Clients.
   - Initializes the `EquipmentManager`, which in turn initializes `ECYDeviceClient` instances for each equipment configuration file created by the user.
   - Loads equipment and point configurations.
 - **Simulation Loop**: